 - Integrated Pest Management (IPM) is a comprehensive strategy of pest control created in an environmentally responsible manner to reduce the need for reliance on chemical pesticides.
-It is a combination of pest controls; which includes the use of housekeeping practices, inspection, monitoring, sanitation and physical barriers, as well as the introduction of natural pest adversaries, plantings, control measures and responsible use of the most environmentally-friendly pesticides when necessary. - Agricultural Areas includes but is not limited to.
-Actively cultivated gardens, greenhouses, orchards, fields, pastures and other areas where herbicides might adversely affect the vegetation under or around the cultivation or agricultural management. - Anti-Microbial Pesticides are disinfectants and sanitizers, which include pool chemicals.
+It is a combination of pest controls; which includes the use of housekeeping practices, inspection, monitoring, sanitation and physical barriers, as well as the introduction of natural pest adversaries, plantings, control measures and responsible use of the most environmentally-friendly pesticides when necessary. - Anti-Microbial Pesticides are disinfectants and sanitizers, which include pool chemicals.
 They are utilized by EH&S, HVAC contractors and shops, as well as pool operators.
-Anti-microbial pesticides are exempt from the pesticide regulations, but their use must be included in the IIPM. - Botanicals are insecticides that are naturally occurring chemicals (toxic to insects) that are extracted or derived from plants or minerals.
+Anti-microbial pesticides are exempt from the pesticide regulations, but their use must be included in the IPM. - Botanicals are insecticides that are naturally occurring chemicals (toxic to insects) that are extracted or derived from plants or minerals.
 These minimum risk pesticide products are considered exempt from the requirements of being registered as a pesticide because the EPA has determined that they pose little to no risk to human health or the environment as indicated in FIFRA, section 25(b). - Childcare Center Any public or private facility operated on a regular basis whether known as a day nursery, nursery school, kindergarten, child play school, progressive school, child development center or preschool, or known under any other name which receives children not of common parentage who are not more than six years of age.